PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 decomposed HardSigmoid, legacy-adapter, multiple-match, and collision cases.
 Keep validation minimal and strictly sequential, then commit and push; do not create a pull request.

+## QLinear SiLU prefix ownership extraction: completed state

+The corrected owner now resides in `onnx2tf/tflite_builder/passes/qlinear_silu_prefix_layout.py`.
+Its function and the corrected predecessor at checkpoint `0cf699fd` are each 513 lines and have identical ASTs.
+The lowerer imports the module owner under a private pass alias and retains `_optimize_nhwc_prefix_qlinear_silu_chains` as a one-return compatibility wrapper. `_run_qlinear_mean_concat_recovery_sequence` still calls that name in its original position, and both production sequence boundaries are unchanged.

+The focused suite executes direct module owner and lowerer wrapper on deep copies of four contracts: LOGISTIC, decomposed HardSigmoid, legacy consumer adapter insertion, and invalid reserved-name collision.
+Statistics, complete ModelIR fingerprints/layout state, and metadata are identical.
+Architecture tests parse transactional planning, conditional prune, and ordered consumer deduplication from the module owner, prevent a lowerer import cycle, require a single wrapper dispatch, and preserve the existing ordered recovery sequence.
+Extraction made `_is_singleton_constant_tensor` unused in the lowerer, so that import alone was removed; the lowerer retains exactly its eight earlier Ruff findings.

+Validation completed as follows:

+- corrected old/new owner AST comparison: exact, 513 lines each;
+- focused owner/wrapper and architecture selector:
+  `28 passed, 245 deselected in 1.96s`;
+- changed-file focused branch regression: `645 passed in 23.53s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.40s`;
+- targeted Ruff, Python compilation, and whitespace checks: passed.

+No real-model conversion was repeated.
+The owner move is mechanically exact, direct owner/wrapper equality covers all non-zero synthetic families, and the prior sequential QLinear group audit established zero production rewrites and zero process-tree SWAP for every measured candidate.
+Public API, CLI, valid behavior/statistics, ordered production boundaries, TensorFlow isolation, dependencies, corpus profiles, exclusions, and ONNX operation tiers are unchanged.
+PR #952 remains closed; future work is commit/push only and must not create a pull request.

+At restart, inventory and characterize the next raw source-order owner before editing it: `_optimize_transpose_mean_maxpool_concat_conv_chains` (310 lines).
+Freeze its positive, rejection, fixed-point, metadata, quantization, pruning, statistics, and ordered production boundaries before deciding on correctness changes or mechanical ownership.
+Reuse the earlier zero-owner model evidence, keep any additional validation minimal and strictly sequential, then commit and push; do not create a pull request.